rabbitmq/rabbitmq-server/deps/rabbitmq_consistent_hash_exchange/README.md

 ## Getting Help

-Any comments or feedback welcome, to the
-[RabbitMQ mailing list](https://groups.google.com/forum/#!forum/rabbitmq-users).
+If you have questions or need help, feel free to ask on the [RabbitMQ mailing list](https://groups.google.com/forum/#!forum/rabbitmq-users).